CoChar02/advprogLabBookCchar/Lab-book.md

 <img width="1156" height="538" alt="image" src="https://github.com/user-attachments/assets/46a7118f-c839-4358-8984-18ed06b21558" />

 As we can see, EDX is storing the `00 00 00 0a` which was written at the same memory location as our original value for [high].
-Our method returned a reference to an address that went out of scope and did not exist in the calling function, this causes inpredictable behaviour, such as in our case where the value of `value2` is 20 because the same memory address is being accessed twice in order to make the calculation.
+Our method returned a reference to an address that went out of scope and did not exist in the calling function, this causes unpredictable behaviour, such as in our case where the value of `value2` is 20 because the same memory address is being accessed twice in order to make the calculation.